|This is an unofficial version.

 (c) approve courses of study, including correspondence and other courses;

-(c.1) establish courses of study, including setting the amount of instruction time, and authorize programs and instructional materials for use in public or private schools;
+(c.1) establish courses of study, including setting the amount of instruction time, and authorize programs and instructional materials for use in public or independent schools;

 (d) approve text books to be used;

-(e) at his discretion or upon request of the authority in control of a private school, inquire into the qualifications of the teachers of, and the standard of education provided by, the private school and into any matter relating to the welfare of pupils enrolled at the private school;
+(e) at his discretion or upon request of the authority in control of an independent school, inquire into the qualifications of the teachers of, and the standard of education provided by, the independent school and into any matter relating to the welfare of pupils enrolled at the independent school;

 (f) purchase books for school library purposes, school supplies, furniture, equipment and instructional materials and sell them to school boards, teachers, pupils or other persons;